 Reliving That 9/11 Run

-That Shoal Creek loop was a flat 6-mile loop I ran regularly.
-One tiny personal connection I loved about this route was that Mile 3 took me past the house my parents lived in when I was a baby.
-I’d just turned down that street, thankful to be halfway done and enjoying the slightly overcast day, when I noticed a man standing beside his car, looking strangely at me.
+The Shoal Creek loop was a flat 6-mile route I ran regularly.
+One tiny personal connection I loved about this run was that Mile 3 took me past the house my parents lived in when I was a baby.
+I’d just turned down that street, thankful to be halfway done and enjoying the slightly overcast day, when I noticed a man standing beside his car, looking at me strangely.
 It was odd; he was staring in a very intent manner, clearly paused on his way because of me.

 My hackles raised, I swung wide to the other side of the street, wary of a stranger’s focus, anxious to place more than arm’s reach between us.
 As I passed by, he called out, “What are you doing?
 Don’t know you know the White House has been bombed?”